Procedure Guide ·Tumor Removal ·2026

 Why It's Done

-Tumor removal eliminates the abnormal growth and provides tissue for biopsy — the only definitive way to determine if a tumor is benign or malignant.
-Early removal of malignant tumors improves prognosis and may prevent metastasis.
-Even benign tumors may need removal if they're growing rapidly, in uncomfortable locations, or affecting organ function.
+Tumor removal eliminates the growth and provides tissue for biopsy-the only way to confirm if it's benign or malignant.
+Early removal improves prognosis and prevents metastasis.
+Benign tumors need removal if growing rapidly, in uncomfortable locations, or affecting organ function.
 Biopsy is the only way to confirm cancer type

 The Process

-Fine needle aspiration (FNA) is done first ($50-$100) to get preliminary information about the tumor type.
-If surgery is recommended, the tumor is excised under general anesthesia with wide margins (removing healthy tissue around the tumor to ensure complete removal).
-The tissue is sent for histopathology to determine exact type, grade, and whether margins are clean.
+FNA ($50-$100) done first for preliminary tumor type info.
+If recommended, tumor is excised under general anesthesia with wide margins.
+Tissue sent for histopathology to confirm type, grade, and margin status.
 Wide margins are critical for malignant tumors

 Cost Breakdown - $500-$3,000